Driver accused in wrong-way crash faces felony DUI charges

 BRATTLEBORO, Vt.
 (AP) - A Massachusetts man accused of driving the wrong way on Interstate 91 and causing a head-on crash that injured five people is now facing four felony drunken driving charges.

-Bernard J. McDonald, 65, of Westborough, Mass., was expected be released from Brattleboro Memorial Hospital on Monday and arraigned later in the day, Windham County Deputy State’s Attorney Steven Brown told the Brattleboro Reformer.
+Bernard J. McDonald, 65, of Westborough, Massachusetts, was expected be released from Brattleboro Memorial Hospital on Monday and arraigned later in the day, Windham County Deputy State’s Attorney Steven Brown told the Brattleboro Reformer.

 McDonald had been arraigned on 15 charges last week.
 His lawyer pleaded not guilty on his behalf.